na-na-hi/renget/archive/d6rdp.md

 *Capital: Taramato*

 ###Geography and Infrastructure
-The Nocturnal State features a wide variety of black spired gothic architecture to befit its ruler, Mel.
-Towering spires and ancient castles lurk atop tall hills over thatched roof villages with cobblestone homes.
-The country is very mountainous and craggy, though the soil is quite rich.
-Tomatoes and acerola cherries are grown here in abundance more so than any other part of the world, and are believed to originate from these lands.
+The Nocturnal State featured a wide variety of black spired gothic architecture to befit its ruler, Mel.
+Towering spires and ancient castles lurked atop tall hills over thatched roof villages with cobblestone homes.
+The country was very mountainous and craggy, though the soil was quite rich.
+Tomatoes and acerola cherries were grown here in abundance more so than any other part of the world, and are believed to originate from these lands.
+As a consequence of the land’s destruction, prices of these produce items have increased substantially.

-The mountains also provide excellent defense, which makes assaulting the lands hard.
-This comes at the cost of also harboring a much higher than normal rate of monsters.
-The day and night cycle in this land is always favoring long nights and short days.
-The sun does not rise until 8:30 AM and sets at 6:00 PM, leading to harsh winters and fervent summers.
+The mountains also provided excellent defense, which makes assaulting the lands hard.
+This came at the cost of also harboring a much higher than normal rate of monsters.
+The day and night cycle in this land always favored long nights and short days.
+The sun did not rise until 8:30 AM and set at 6:00 PM, leading to harsh winters and fervent summers.

-Because of the uneven terrain, many of the roads in the Nocturnal State are unpaved.
-Electricity was only recently fully adopted across the country, and many backwater villages and hamlets exist away from civilization’s interior.
-Most villages have at least one family of vampires to guard them.
+Because of the uneven terrain, many of the roads in the Nocturnal State were unpaved.
+Electricity was only recently fully adopted across the country, and many backwater villages and hamlets existed away from civilization’s interior at the time of the nation’s destruction.
+Most villages had at least one family of vampires to guard them.

-The country is landlocked and is bordered by Choco in the northwest, Suisei in the northeast, Miko in the east, Azki in the southeast, Aki in the southwest, and Subaru in the west.
+The country was landlocked and was bordered by Choco in the northwest, Suisei in the northeast, Miko in the east, Azki in the southeast, Aki in the southwest, and Subaru in the west.

 ###Flag
 Five horizontal bands of yellow, black, white, black, and yellow.
 The black bands are double the width of the yellow bands, and the white band is double width of the black bands.
 In the center of the white band are two black bat wings.

 ###General Overview
-The people of the Nocturnal State are quiet, suspicious of outsiders, and introverted.
-Because of the harshness of the land, as well as the near-death experience of Mel at the hands of foreign would-be usurpers, the Yozorans are not accepting of those who originate outside of their country, and tend towards xenophobia.
+The people of the Nocturnal State were quiet, suspicious of outsiders, and introverted.
+Because of the harshness of the land, as well as the near-death experience of Mel at the hands of foreign would-be usurpers, the Yozorans were not accepting of those who originated outside of their country, and tended towards xenophobia.

-There is a sharp divide between the ruling power of the common class and the elites, the vampires.
+There was a sharp divide between the ruling power of the common class and the elites, the vampires.
 Early on in the country’s history, Mel created the first vampires as her thralls, to make those who would better appreciate and understand her by becoming more like her.
 These vampires grew to become the nobility of the nation, and were expected to be their defenders as well.

 The vampires held too much power, being taxed little, granted much of the peasantry’s lands, were allowed to drink the blood of the peasants, and were greedy with their power.
 In the year 50, the vampires were coerced by outside agitators of an unknown state to attempt to kill Mel.
 What followed was her disappearance and a bitter civil war between the vampires and foreign agents against the peasants and Mel’s Blessed.

 In the end the peasantry won, and the power of the vampires was reduced.
 Mel returned towards the end of the conflict and revealed she’d been forced into hiding to recover her strength after being poisoned and nearly losing her life.
 With Mel on their side, the civil war ended quickly in favor of the peasants in the year 63.

 As a result of their betrayal, the power of the vampires was reduced, and many houses or titles were expunged.
-These days, the vampires enjoy a higher social class, but few of the luxuries they once did, being closer to an upper middle class in wealth.
-They do still, however, retain control of the country’s government.
-Both classes remain highly devoted to Mel, whose popularity only grew after the civil war.
+The vampires enjoyed a higher social class, but few of the luxuries they once did, being closer to an upper middle class in wealth.
+They did still, however, retain control of the country’s government.
+Both classes remained highly devoted to Mel, whose popularity only grew after the civil war.

+Or so it seemed.
+One member of Mel’s Blessed turned upon her suddenly in a single night of violence that scoured her royal palace of most of its population.
+Gathering supporters, she made war upon the land, herself having been once one of the traitorous vampires Mel had forgiven.
+Ultimately her kindness proved to be her downfall.
+Said vampire got close enough to Mel to become Blessed, and then lay in wait for many years plotting their revenge.

+This war quickly erupted into a chaos that threatened to spread to other countries.
+Within a fortnight, the state had collapsed into anarchy.
+Mel herself vanished early on in the conflict, grievously wounded by said rogue Blessed.
+She was not seen again.
+For failing to properly control her state and its populace, Yagoo subjected her land to intense hellfire.
+All within were slain.
+Though no one has confirmed Mel’s death, none believe she survived the apocalypse.

-The Nocturnal State remains somewhat poor, and is primarily agrarian in function.
-Only just able to grow enough to feed itself, and totally unwilling to harbor tourists, this closeted and old country seems as if it will remain this way for years to come.
+The Nocturnal State was somewhat poor for its existence, and was primarily agrarian in function.
+Only just able to grow enough to feed itself, and totally unwilling to harbor tourists, this closeted and old country kept to itself until the bitter end.
+Perhaps its downfall was its inability to change not from the outside but, ironically enough, from the inside.

 ###Blessed
-The Blessed of Mel are created by Mel specifically when she chooses to bite a vampire.
+The Blessed of Mel were created by Mel specifically when she chose to bite a vampire.
 This second bite magnifies their powers further, and their bond with Mel increases.
 Psychically attuned, they become true forces of nature, capable of incredible feats of strength, agility, and endurance.
 Their job, in addition to keeping monsters at bay, is also to keep the lesser vampires in check.
-Mel has not yet fully forgiven them for their betrayal, so fewer Blessed are made today than once were.

-Mel knows where her Blessed are at all times due to their psychic bond, and their devotion to her is beyond fanatical.
+Mel knew where her Blessed are at all times due to their psychic bond, and their devotion to her is beyond fanatical.
 This has led to incidents of overzealous protection in the past, as they have grown paranoid after Mel’s near-death experiences.
-Though they serve no function in the country’s government, they work tirelessly to make sure no corruption spreads among the vampires.
+Though they served no function in the country’s government, they worked tirelessly to make sure no corruption spreads among the vampires.

+It was ironic thus that one of her own Blessed would betray her.
+Before this incident, Mel had been creating fewer and fewer, growing somewhat paranoid of the vampires.
+She had begun to take away power from them and put more into her Blessed on the off chance that another incident occur.
+It was thus unfortunate that this fear would end up being correctly founded.
+It is not believed any of her Blessed survived the countries desolation.

 ###Leader Description
-Yozora Mel, beloved by her country (and don’t you dare let them think you don’t love her either), is a sweet and calm woman who is known for dealing with pressure and stressful situations rather well.
-This personality of hers, as well as siding with the people during the civil war, has made her tremendously popular in her country.
-Most of her countrymen would gladly die for her.
+Yozora Mel, beloved by her country (and don’t you dare let them think you don’t love her either), was a sweet and calm woman who is known for dealing with pressure and stressful situations rather well.
+This personality of hers, as well as siding with the people during the civil war, had made her tremendously popular in her country.
+Most of her countrymen would have gladly died for her.

-As a vampire however, and especially a powerful one like her, she must occasionally drink blood.
-While she tries to suppress this urge as much as possible, every now and then a human sacrifice is required.
+As a vampire however, and especially a powerful one like her, she had to occasionally drink blood.
+While she tried to suppress this urge as much as possible, every now and then a human sacrifice is required.
 It is considered a great honor among the Nocturnal State to be eaten by Mel, to the point that people opt in for selection, and being selected is seen as the equivalent of winning the lottery.
 Outsiders wonder if perhaps Mel has used hypnosis on her population to make them love her.

 Unlike many of the other demigods who rule their lands, Mel is not a terribly ambitious one.
 She is quite content with what she has been given.
 She also does not tend to interfere in the administration of her nation either, leaving this to those she has governed.
-Mel does not desire a grand state, but simply a functional one, and despite the Nocturnal State’s poverty she seems content.
+Mel does not desire a grand state, but simply a functional one, and despite the Nocturnal State’s poverty she seemed content.

+Ultimately her greatest weakness was her kindness.
+She had difficulty in assuming ill intentions from her subjects, which made it easy to deceive her in the end.

 ###Leader Powers
-As a vampire, Mel has all of the powers expected of one in such a role.
-This includes flight, blood-draining, incredible strength and endurance, and the ability to turn into animals such as bats.
-Other powers such as hypnosis are also rumored but not confirmed, and Mel has also practiced some level of hemomancy in order to bolster her powers.
-The practice of hemomancy is currently banned to the general public, and no magical studies exist en masse within the Nocturnal State.
+As a vampire, Mel had all of the powers expected of one in such a role.
+This included flight, blood-draining, incredible strength and endurance, and the ability to turn into animals such as bats.
+Other powers such as hypnosis were also rumored but not confirmed, and Mel had also practiced some level of hemomancy in order to bolster her powers.
+The practice of hemomancy was banned to the general public, and no magical studies existed en masse within the Nocturnal State at the time of its death.

-Although not giving the appearance of one who would seem a strong fighter, Mel has proven time and again she is not to be trifled with.
-A popular account of her tearing a rogue vampire in half with her bare hands in one, single rip, is often used as an example of her innate strength.
+Although not giving the appearance of one who would seem a strong fighter, Mel had proved time and again she was not to be trifled with.
+A popular account of her tearing a rogue vampire in half with her bare hands in one, single rip, was often used as an example of her innate strength.
+In spite of this, she still fell to an attack from within, never suspecting a spy among her Blessed of all people.

 ##Friendly Union of Shirakami